Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Discussion

 \section{Discussion}

-In this paper we have leveraged techniques from modern cryptographic theory to introduce a general framework for committing to, and running, any given mechanism without disclosing it and without revealing, even in retrospect, more than is revealed solely by the outcome.
-Virtually all of our definitions and guarantees are stated in quite a starkly different manner than any analogues of them would be in different contexts in the cryptographic literature, to put economic usefulness and messages front and center.
-Our framework decouples commitment from disclosure, decouples trust in the process from transparency of the process, and requires no third parties or mediators, trusted or otherwise.
-We provide several concrete practical ready-to-run examples based on a novel construction technique, as well as a general construction.
-The general construction is proved using a general, flexible ``one-stop-shop wrapper'' around all of the existing cryptographic tools (and definitions) needed in our proofs, which we hope to also be of independent use in other economic theory papers that may wish to avoid the learning curve associated with directly using other cryptographic definitions and tools.
+In this paper, we introduce a general framework for committing to, proving properties of, and running any given mechanism, without disclosing it and without revealing, even in retrospect, more than is revealed by these properties and the outcome.
+Our framework decouples commitment from disclosure, decouples trust in the process from transparency of the process, and requires no third parties or mediators, trusted or otherwise, all without changing the strategy space of any player, practically maintaining strategic equivalence and equivalence in computational requirements to the traditional protocol in which the mechanism is publicly announced and then run.
+We provide several concrete, practical, ready-to-run examples as well as a general construction.
+In \cref{contracts} in the supplementary material, we also describe an extension of our framework for the realm of contracts.